Zeke Kinski: Characterisation

 In his fictional backstory, Zeke is the intelligent son of Francesca and Alex and the younger brother of Katya (Dichen Lachman) and Rachel.
 Rachel and Zeke were home-schooled by their parents and they led sheltered lives until they enrolled at Erinsborough High.
 Katya was thrown out of the home following Francesca's death and Zeke had no contact with her.
 The official Neighbours website credits Zeke with the nickname "Zeke the freak" and describe him as originally being a "kooky outcast" and "supremely bright but socially inept".
 They also describe him as always seeing life as black and white, usually finding it hard to adjust to new situations.
 One of Zeke's earliest storylines was dealing with the death of his father, in the aftermath Zeke was seen refusing to talk, using it as a coping mechanism.
 Of the plot Werkmeister stated: "I'm glad that story is over, it was annoying trying to find those damn cards with words!
 Although it was nice doing something different for a while."

 Zeke was initially portrayed as being anti-social and clever, leading fans to believe he could have the characteristics of Asperger's Syndrome, of this Werkmeister explained: "It wasn't really written at first, so me and the writers made up his quirks."
 As his character progressed the writing changed as Zeke grew older, of this Werkmeister stated: "I think Zeke is now starting to grow out of it as he meets new people and picks up how to be more social, but he will always be very knowledgeable."
 Zeke's storylines began to take a more adult theme at the end of 2007, writers introduced a series of changes to his character, of this Werkmeister commented: “Zeke is about to make the transition from little boy to grown-up teenager, which will be good for me because I can broaden his character traits, he becomes more socially aware and gets a new girlfriend.”
 Werkmeister has spoken of his love of watching Zeke grow up over the years on-screen.

 Departure

 In 2009, media reports circulated that Werkmeister was planning on quitting the program.
 However, it was confirmed shortly after that he was committed to the role, as a spokesperson for Neighbours commented, "Matt Werkmeister is on a contract with Neighbours which will take him well into next year."

 In October 2010, it was announced that Werkmeister had quit Neighbours along with two other members of the cast.
 Werkmeister said "When I started on Neighbours I was only thirteen, I didn't shave or drive a car so I really have grown up on the show.
 I've learnt so much, worked with some great people who are now some of my closest friends."
+Werkmeister filmed his final scenes on 3 December 2010.
+He admitted to being glad that he would not have to wear his character's signature vests again, commenting "No vest envy here, I will never wear another one again!"